A Dot Com Mom

-A Dot Com Mom (Marathi: "अ डॉट कॉम मॉम") is a 2016 Marathi language Family Drama film.
-It is directed by Dr. Meena Nerurkar, who also stars in the film with Vikram Gokhale, Vijay Chavan, Apurva Bhalerao, and Sai Gundewar.
+A Dot Com Mom is a 2016 Indian Marathi language family drama film.
+It is directed by Meena Nerurkar, who also stars in the film with Vikram Gokhale, Vijay Chavan, Apurva Bhalerao, and Sai Gundewar.
 The movie was released in India in September 2016.

 The movie is the first Marathi film to be filmed in the United States.

 Synopsis

 Sulbhatai, a struggling, middle-class mother from a small town in Maharashtra, India, works hard to raise her highly intelligent son, Sunil, who eventually moves to the United States and becomes a successful millionaire through his website.
 He invites his parents to visit him, but only his mother manages to come.
 Her son is excited and wants to show her around, but she cannot cope with the more modern culture of the United States.
 Sunil's wife, Seema, cannot bear her mother-in-law's presence in her house, so Sulbhatai decides to go back to India early.
 Months later, Sunil wants his mother to return to the United States.
 She is reluctant, but her husband insists that she return to help during Seema's labor.
 Having prepared for two months, Sulbhatai returns to the United States.